neverfap-deluxe/nfd-api/content/guide/INTRO-the-five-fundamental-principles-of-neverfap.md

 Awareness is absolutely fundamental to everything we do.

-It is what allows us to identify and address the destructive patterns in our life.
+It is what allows us to identify and address the destructive patterns in our life, as well as serve as a stop-gap between our thoughts and our actions.

-What <u>*Awareness over all*</u> maintains is that you must have awareness in absolutely everything you do.
+What <u>*Awareness over all*</u> maintains is that having awareness over our actions is critical to not only understanding them, but also learning to control them.

-Without full awareness, we simply cannot hope to act with any amount of intention.
+Without full awareness, we simply cannot hope to act with any amount of intention, nor understand the responsibility we have over them.

-Instead, our habitual thoughts, emotions and beliefs take over and they continue the self-destructive behaviours we are trying to address.
+Instead, we allow our habitual thoughts, emotions and beliefs to take over and continue their self-destructive patterns.

-What awareness truly does is act as a stop-gap between you and your actions.

-The way we develop awareness, much like

-If I had to describe what awareness actually is, I would say it encompasses your ability to stop being human.

-Which is to say that you can only be truly aware of something if you are personally detached from it.

-Therefore, it is impossible to be both a porn addict and aware.
+I think the reason why most people struggle with this concept of awareness is because a) They're not currently aware, nor understand how to be aware because it's not something they've ever practiced and b) Most people struggle to even undesrtand what awareness actually is.

+In reality, awareness is actually really simple.

+### Awareness is nothing more than your ability to sense the world around you.

+That's literally it.

+In fact, all meditation essentially comes down to sitting there, and just following your senses.

+It's not about focusing or about trying really hard not to think or even empty your mind (although these things can definitely be useful).

+It's simply about being present with our senses.

+Which of course, we can expand to developing our focus and empty our mind.

 <ul class="five__principles__list">
   <span class="five__principles__item__wrapper"><li class="five__principles__item">Struggle over none</li></span>
 </ul>

-This one is real simple.

-Essentially, the easiest path is often the most efficient.
+Essentially, the simplest path is often the most efficient.

-And humans instinctly we do what they find easiest, either for better or worse.
+And as humans, we instinctly do what we find most simple, either for better or worse.

-Therefore, solutions which are simple and easy by design, are going to be the ones that we adopt.
+Therefore, solutions which are simple by design are going to be more effective than solutions which are convoluted.

+It's the reason why I personally follow the paleo diet and only eat one meal a day.

+Doing this is vastly more simple than counting calories, obsessing over when I can eat and organising three meals a day.

+In other words, simple is often easy.

-What <u>*Struggle over none*</u> relates to is this idea that if you're really struggling with someone, you're probably not doing it right.
+What <u>*Struggle over none*</u> relates to is this idea that if you're really struggling with someone, then you're probably not doing it right.

-Because living a life without porn shouldn't be a struggle.

-It should be one of the most liberating and empowering things you can do.

-And if you're really struggling with it, then it suggests that there's some aspect which you're misunderstanding or going about the wrong way.
+Which means either you're not understanding it intuitively (making it simple), or what you're trying to understand is convoluted.

-Porn recovery isn't about fighting your emotions or violently pushing yourself to become something you're not.
+Understand that porn recovery isn't about fighting your emotions or violently pushing yourself to become something you're not.

-Instead, it's the complete opposite.
-It's about understanding who you are so that you no longer need to fight.
+### It's about understanding who you are so that you no longer need to fight.

+Because life without porn isn't a struggle.

+It's one of the most liberating and empowering things you can do.

-Because when you actually think about it, the only reason why you're a porn addict is because you're constantly fighting yourself mentally.
+And if you think about it further, the only reason why you're a porn addict is because you're constantly fighting yourself mentally in some aspect.

-Not necessarily in regards to porn itself, but in regards to some other aspect of your life which is resulting in you watching porn.

-The point is that the normal, natural state of being human isn't a chore.

-It's only becomes a chore because we are either acting or neglecting upon some aspect of misunderstanding in our life.
+The takeaway is that life only becomes a chore when we act against it or neglect it.

-Target the root cause and you won't even have to do anything.
-Your cravings and desires will literally melt away.
+Target the root cause of this misundesrtanding and all those negative feelings and emotions will literally melt away.

-Of course, this isn't to say there isn't a lot of work involved in targeting that root cause and addressing it in an appropiate manner.
+Of course, this isn't to say there isn't a lot of work involved in figuring out what's wrong, nor even how to address it.

+However the idea still stands.

 <ul class="five__principles__list">
   <span class="five__principles__item__wrapper"><li class="five__principles__item">Uncondition over judgement</li></span>